gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

    webservers

 Next, you can set values for many of the variables you needed in your first Ansible command in the inventory, so you can skip them in the ansible-playbook command.
 In this example, the inventory includes each network device's IP, OS, and SSH user.
+If your network devices are only accessible by IP, you must add the IP to the inventory file.
+If you access your network devices using hostnames, the IP isn't necessary.
 In an inventory file you **must** use the syntax `key=value` for variable values.

 .. code-block:: yaml